shaunlebron/how-we-made-a-game/textures.md

 ### Composure

-Bitmaps are the conventional textures that are composed of pixels (e.g. PNG, JPG).
-Vector textures are composed of shapes (e.g. SVG).
+Bitmaps (e.g. PNG, JPG) are the conventional textures that are composed of uniformly-sized squares called pixels.
+Vector textures (e.g. SVG) are instead composed of a wide variety of curves and other shapes.

 ### Scaling

 The most noticeable benefit of vector textures is that they inherently retain their quality across different scales.
-This helped us to keep the pterodactyls looking smooth as they came flying toward the screen.
+This helped us to retain detail for the pterodactyls as they came flying toward the screen.

 ![texture-scale](img/texture-scale.png)

 ### Overdraw

+As a rule of thumb, you want to reduce the amount of pixels you draw, even transparent ones!
 Drawing pixels is expensive.
-As a rule of thumb, you want to reduce the amount of pixels you draw, even transparent ones!

-Our backgrounds environments were composed of multiple large layers.
-Drawing them as fullscreen bitmaps would create so much over-draw due to the large amount of transparent space being drawn.
-Drawing them as vectors would minimize the amount of space being drawn.
+When we draw a bitmap to the screen, we are not able to skip the drawing of its transparent pixels.
+So the cost incurred by drawing a bitmap is proportional to the entire area of the image.
+But with vector images, we are only drawing pixels within the area of its curves.
+This allows us to reduce the amount of pixels that we draw and makes our game faster.

+For example, our backgrounds environments are composed of multiple large layers.
+In the visualization below, you can compare the amount of overdrawing that occurs for bitmaps versus vectors.
+A bright red indicates a higher overdrawing pixel density.

 ![texture-overdraw](img/texture-overdraw.png)